Skip navigation

 What should my VLDL level be?

 Your VLDL level should be less than 30 mg/dL (milligrams per deciliter).
-Anything higher than that puts you at risk for heart disease and stroke.
+Anything higher than that puts you at risk of heart disease and stroke.

 How can I lower my VLDL level?

-Since VLDL and triglycerides are linked, you can lower VLDL level by lowering your triglyceride level.
-You may be able to lower your triglycerides with a combination of losing weight, diet, and exercise.
-It is important to switch to healthy fats, and cut back on sugar and alcohol.
+Because VLDL and triglycerides are linked, you can lower your VLDL level by lowering your triglyceride level.
+You may be able to lower your triglycerides with a combination of losing weight, changing your diet, and getting exercise.
+It is important to switch to healthy fats and cut back on sugar and alcohol.
 Some people may also need to take medicines.

 Learn More